5 Best Kyoto Night Tours

 This nighttime walking tour of Gion is our top choice for families visiting Kyoto!
 It’s a fun walking tour that explores the historic streets of the famous Gion district.
 Gion is incredibly charming, with lots of wooden buildings, traditional tea houses, and tucked-away izakayas, and we loved exploring with a guide who was able to explain the history and culture to us.

 We particularly enjoyed exploring Hanamikoji Street, which is super picturesque and is home to tea houses that date all the way back to the Edo period!
 We also got to admire the Yasaka Shrine (also known as the Gion Shrine).
-We loved seeing the shrine’s ornate vermillion gate, and all of the lanterns hanging from the eaves of the main hall.
+We loved seeing the shrine’s ornate vermillion gate and all of the lanterns hanging from the eaves of the main hall.

 Our guide, Jasmine, taught us so much about not just Gion’s geisha culture, but also the Shinto religion and Japanese Buddhism, and how the two coexist in modern-day Japan.
 We did manage to glimpse some geishas out and about, too, and Jasmine even took us to the Gion Starbucks.
 This may not sound that exciting, but this branch is actually really cool because it’s housed in a traditional Japanese wooden building with tatami seating, so it’s totally unlike any other Starbucks we’ve ever visited!